kyma-project/kyma/docs/01-overview/main-areas/service-management/smgt-01-overview.md

 title: What is Service Management in Kyma?
 ---

->**NOTE:** If you're using the deprecated approach to Service Management in Kyma that is based on Service Catalog and Service Brokers, go the the archived version of the documentation.
+>**NOTE:** If you're using the deprecated approach to Service Management in Kyma that is based on Service Catalog and Service Brokers, go to the archived version of the documentation.
 >- [Service Catalog and Service Brokers](https://kyma-project-old.netlify.app/docs/release-1.22/components/service-catalog/)
 >- [Helm Broker and addons](https://kyma-project-old.netlify.app/docs/release-1.22/components/helm-broker)